1. Is abortion safe?

 7. Can I get a free abortion?

 The State of Michigan does not allow Medicaid to cover the cost of abortion, so having an abortion at no charge is not possible.
 We have financial assistance available for low income patients.
-Northland staff members are exceptional at helping women in need obtain funding and assistance.
-We are not set up to do payment plans, but we are dedicated funding advocates for women.
-Whether it’s by personally helping you brainstorm ways to raise money, or working overtime ourselves to call funding agencies on your behalf, we will do all we can to help you through this time.
-We can complete eligibility for some funding at the same time you call to make your appointment.
+Northland staff members are exceptional at helping patients in need obtain funding and assistance.
+We are not set up to do payment plans, but we are dedicated funding advocates for patients.

-Many women do not know that we accept most private insurance plans for abortions.
-Ask us about your particular insurance and we can check coverage when you call us.
-We also accept all major credit cards.
+Most people do not know that we accept most private insurance plans for abortions.
+Ask us about your insurance and we can check coverage when you call us.

 8. I’m looking for a cheap abortion.
 What is the best way to decide if a cheap abortion is the right choice?